jovitakao/ASURADA/README.md

 # What's ASURADA
 A web-based self-serving SQL client.
-You can directly query with this lightweight tool with a Docker container.
+You can directly query database with this lightweight tool.

 # Why do you need ASURADA
 - Database performance troubleshooting